International Weightlifting Federation

-The International Weightlifting Federation (IWF), headquartered in Lausanne, Switzerland, is the international governing body for the sport of Weightlifting.
-It has 193 affiliated national federations, and its president since June 2022 is Mohammed Hasan Jalood of Iraq.
+The International Weightlifting Federation, aka IWF, is the international governing body for the sport of Weightlifting.
+Headquartered in Lausanne, Switzerland, it has 193 affiliated national federations.
+Mohammed Hasan Jalood has been its president since June 2022.

 The IWF organizes the World Weightlifting Championships, as well as world championship events for Youth and Juniors.
-It also cooperates with the International Olympic Committee (IOC) in the organization of Weightlifting events at the Olympic Games; however weightlifting's inclusion in the 2028 Olympics is uncertain, due to doping issues within the sport, and governance issues within IWF, and weightlifting's inclusion is expected to be decided by an IOC meeting in 2023.
-Weightlifting is scheduled as a sport in the upcoming 2024 Olympics, but with reduced numbers of athletes and events.
+It also cooperates with the International Olympic Committee in the organization of Weightlifting events at the Olympic Games; however, weightlifting's inclusion in the 2028 Olympics is uncertain, due to doping issues within the sport, and governance issues within IWF, and weightlifting's inclusion is expected to be decided by an IOC meeting in 2023.
+Weightlifting is scheduled as a sport in the upcoming 2024 Olympics but with reduced numbers of athletes and events.

 IWF traces its history to the formation of the "Amateur-Athleten-Weltunion" (Amateur Athletes World Union) in 1905.

 History

-The IWF's predecessor organization, the "Amateur-Athleten-Weltunion" (Amateur Athletes World Union) was founded in 1905.
+The IWF's predecessor organization, the "Amateur-Athleten-Weltunion" (Amateur Athletes World Union) was founded on June 10, 1905, in Duisburg, Germany.
 This organization governed both weightlifting and wrestling.
 In 1912 this became the "Internationaler Weltverband für Schwerathletik" (International Federation of Heavy Athletics), adding "Amateur" in 1913 to become the "Internationaler Amateur-Weltverband für Schwerathletik."

 In 1920, the federation split into separate organizations for weightlifting and wrestling, creating the Fédération Internationale de Poids et Halteres (International Federation of Weights and Dumbbells) for weightlifters, which then became the Fédération Haltérophile International (FHI).
 In 1972, the Federation officially changed to the English version of this name by which it is now known—the International Weightlifting Federation.